 When we locals look to get away from it all, many of us head to a garden property known as Dumbarton Oaks.
 And this May, I had the pleasure of taking a private tour of the estate.
 It was an opportune time, not only for appreciating the spectacular flowers from behind the scenes, so to speak, but also for the magnificent spring weather .
 Continue reading →

-Years ago I was living in Paris when I was awakened by a knock at the door followed by the sound of running footsteps.
-Opening the door, I discovered a basket of tiny white flowers on the doorstep.
-Little did I know, I had just received my first gift of lilies of the valley, a flower exchanged each year in France on the first of May.
+Years ago, I was living in Paris when there was a knock at the door followed by the sound of running footsteps.
+Opening the door, I discovered a basket of tiny white flowers on my doorstep.
+Little did I know, I had just received a gift of lilies of the valley, a flower exchanged each year in France on the first of May.

 A ROYAL HISTORY

 In France, lily of the valley (or muguet in French) has been given as a gift for centuries.
-Legend has it that the custom began in the mid 1500s.
-This is when, on May 1, 1561, King Charles IX received a sprig of the tiny flower as a token of good luck.
+Legend has it that the custom began on May 1, 1561 when King Charles IX received a sprig of the tiny flower as a token of good luck.

-As it turned out, the King so liked the idea that he decided to start a tradition.
-From that day forward, on the first of May, he presented a bouquet of lilies of the valley to each of the ladies of his court.
-And thus began the Fête du Muguet, known in English as Lily of the Valley Day or May Day.
+The King liked the idea so much that he decided to start a tradition.
+From that day forward on the first of May, he presented a bouquet of lilies of the valley to each of the ladies of his court.
+And thus began the Fête du Muguet, or May Day.